Zarabh/Zara_ecom_Automation/README.md

 # Zara_ecom_Automation
 My name is Zahra.
-This is automation testing based on https://test-ecom.techserve4u.com, We will be running test on sign up, sign in, and profile updates.
+This is automation testing based on https://test-ecom.techserve4u.com, I will be running test on Sign-up, Sign-in, Update profile and Search Bar.

 This postman contains the following.
 Created personal a workspace with a name and summary.